arcuru/chaz/README.md

 Announcement Blog Post: [Chaz: An LLM <-> Matrix Chatbot](https://jackson.dev/post/chaz/)

+## Repository

+**Mirrored on [GitHub](https://github.com/arcuru/chaz) and [Codeberg](https://codeberg.org/arcuru/chaz).
+GitHub is the official repo, but use either repo to contribute.
+Issues can't be synced so there may be some duplicates.**

 ## Getting Help

 There is a public Matrix room available at [#chaz:jackson.dev](https://matrix.to/#/#chaz:jackson.dev)